Marion Leary, MPH, MSN, RN

 Director of Innovation Research

-Ms. Leary is a contributor to the Huffington Post and is the host of STEAMrollrs, a segment of the STEM Everyday Podcast featuring women who are paving the way in science, technology, engineering, art and math (STEAM).
-She is also on the board of Start Talking Science a free public event increase the public awareness of — and interest in — cutting-edge, local research.
+Previously, Ms. Leary was a contributor to the Huffington Post and was the host of STEAMrollrs, a segment of the STEM Everyday Podcast featuring women who are paving the way in science, technology, engineering, art and math (STEAM).

 Sample of selected manuscripts: